Flexsidee/theghostmac.github.io/content/posts/interactive-resume.md

 ---

-I am somewhat proficient in cloud DevOps tasks with practical experience using:
+I am proficient in cloud DevOps tasks with practical experience using:

 - Bash for Shell Scripting
 - Ansible for Automation